LarsenClose/courseManagementSystem/README.md

 ## Larsen Close

-### Assignment 02
+### Assignment 03

-> Build out most of the functionality of a course management system.
+> Add validations to all your models.
+Add a search for each index page.

 <img src="./erd.svg">